rubik/radon/docs/commandline.rst

 .. program:: cc

-Analyze Python source files and compute Cyclomatic Complexity.
+This command analyzes Python source files and compute Cyclomatic Complexity.
 The output can be filtered by specifying the :option:`-n` and :option:`-x` flags.
 By default, the complexity score is not displayed, the option :option:`-s` (show complexity) toggles this behaviour.
 File or directories exclusion is supported through glob patterns.
 Every positional argument is interpreted as a path.
 The program then walks through its children and analyzes Python files.
 Every block will be ranked from A (best complexity score) to F (worst one).
 Ranks corresponds to complexity scores as follows: